 It’s early November.
 It’s cold.
 It’s snowy.
 And polar bears are waiting for the sea ice to form.
 It’s Polar Bear Week!

-Every year, Polar Bear Week takes place during the fall polar bear migration to Churchill, Manitoba, as the bears wait for freeze-up on Hudson Bay so they can return to hunting seals.
-During Polar Bear Week, we focus on how longer ice-free seasons are straining the limits of the bears’ fat reserves, threatening their survival.
+Polar Bear Week coincides with the fall polar bear migration to Churchill, Manitoba, where polar bears gather to wait for freeze-up on Hudson Bay so they can return to hunting seals.
+During Polar Bear Week, we focus on the importance of sea ice to polar bear survival.

-This challenge is part of our SOS!
-(Save Our Sea Ice) campaign, a series of celebrations centered around action on climate change.
+The Energy Challenge is part of our Save Our Sea Ice (SOS) campaign, a series of celebrations centered around action on climate change.
 It begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.